MazidulIslam/MazidulIslam/README.md

 ### 🚀 About Me

 - 👨‍💼 **Software Specialist at [SSL Wireless](https://sslwireless.com)**
-- 🧩 Leading the frontend architecture of a robust **ERP solution** used by industrial clients
+- 🧩 Leading the frontend architecture of a scalable **ERP solution** used by industrial clients
-- 🔧 Tech Stack: `React`, `Tailwind CSS`, `Ant Design`, `Larvel`, `MY SQL`
+- 🔧 Tech Stack: `React`, `Tailwind CSS`, `Ant Design`, `Laravel`, `MySQL`
-- 🔍 Collaborating closely with cross-functional teams to define logic flows and improve backend APIs & database queries
+- 🔍 Collaborate with cross-functional teams on business logic, backend API designs, and performance tuning
-- 🎯 Committed to writing scalable, maintainable, and modular code with performance in mind
+- 🎯 Focused on writing modular, efficient, and clean code across the fullstack

 ---